 The Lutheran Church in the Russian Empire entered the nineteenth century without a single church order, a single liturgy, and without a single religious and theological viewpoint or confession.
-The most prominent church order was Swedish Church Order of 1686 which the College of Justice adopted to regulate the Lutheran church life in the empire, but its provisions were not applied in Courland and Lithuania.62 On paper the Lutheran Church was the Church of the Augsburg Confession and the Church of Luther's Small Catechism, but in fact little attention was given to either.
+On paper the Lutheran Church was the Church of the Augsburg Confession and the Church of Luther's Small Catechism, but in fact little attention was given to either.
 Each territorial church had its own liturgy and in each church the prescribed liturgy (in whatever languages it appeared) was altered and adapted according to the whims of pastors and patrons.
 Not only did the liturgy differ from one consistorial district to another, but from parish to parish as well.
-In 1804 Courland and Livonia official complaints were lodged with the College of Justice in St. Petersburg in that pastors were making unauthorized alterations in the church's liturgical services.
+In Courland official complaints were lodged with the College of Justice in St. Petersburg that pastors were making unauthorized alterations in the church's liturgical services.
+The problem existed not only in Courland.
 The Livonian General Superintendent Carl Gottlob Sonntag was among those most responsible for the spread of liturgical chaos.
-In 1802 he published his two volumes "Formulare, Reden und Ansichten."
-As the title indicated Sonntag included greatly revised formularies for Baptism, Confirmation, Marriage and Burial along with a large number of sample addresses for these occasions, all of them articulating the new point of view.
-Where the Our Father, the Creed, and the Aaronic Benediction would normally appear, they were replaced by lengthy paraphrases which put them to the purposes of advancing rationalistic and moralistic philosophy.
-63 The third volume of Sonntag's formularies appeared in 1807.
-Sonntag defended himself stating that he was not responsible for the chaotic liturgical situation, and that in fact he deplored it, but that he was powerless to correct it.64 Authorities in St. Petersburg decided that something must be done lest Lutheranism become only an umbrella organization covering a multitude of diverse and even conflicting religious movements.
+Sonntag defended himself stating that he was not responsible for this situation, that he deplored it, but that he was powerless to correct it.
+Authorities in St. Petersburg decided that something must be done lest Lutheranism become only an umbrella organization covering a multitude of diverse and even conflicting religious movements.